 - 3 sets

 Good for shoulder stability, rotator cuff strength, opens tight pectoral muscles.
-You'll recognize this one from The Kettlebell Warmup for Climbers.
 As you increase weight, it quickly identifies imbalances between your left and right sides.
 The added weight really forces you to engage shoulder muscles to keep a vertical arm and teaches you to keep a packed, engaged shoulder.